 |

 Unlike in Orange County, most of US 101 is intact in San Diego County and virtually unchanged in many places.
-Currently, there is a move to get US 101 through San Diego County signed as an historic route.
+US 101 through much of San Diego County has been signed as an historic route.

 |